Your Guide to Navigating Zone 1 London

 There are various ways you can pay for transport to make your journey easier.
 Here are the most common methods:

-1. Contactless Payment Cards: All of London’s public transportation system accepts contactless payment cards, so you can simply tap your debit or credit card.
+1. Contactless Payment Cards: All of London’s public transportation system accepts contactless payment cards, so you can simply tap your debit or credit card to make it through the gates, or onto the bus.
+This works even if your card isn’t for a UK bank!

 2. Oyster Card: These reusable cards can be topped up and loaded with credit.
 You can tap in and out at the start and end of your journey.
 Another benefit of an oyster card is that they offer daily and weekly capping, so you will never pay more than the cost of a daily or weekly travel card.